You can read our Information Security Policy here.

 Every traveller has different perspectives on begging and it is your choice whether or not you give them money.
 The rule of thumb would be if locals give, follow their lead with genuine beggars.
 We do not encourage giving money, sweets, etc to children as this can encourage them choosing to beg rather than go to school.
 Please do not buy any products made from endangered species.

-Although entirely voluntary, tipping is a recognized part of life in some regions of the world.
+Although entirely voluntary, tipping is a recognised part of life in some regions of the world.
 Some local staff will look to members of the group for personal recognition of particular services provided.
-In order to make things easier for you, the Tour Leader may organise a group tipping kitty and if this is the case, they will account for it throughout the tour (refer to the ‘Detailed Trip Notes’ to see if this applies to your tour and also for our region specific tipping guide).
+In order to make things easier for you, the Tour Leader may organise a group tipping kitty and if this is the case, they will account for it throughout the tour (refer to the ‘Detailed Trip Notes’ to see if this applies to your tour).

 Up-to-date exchange rate information can be found here: http://www.xe.com/.